This episode is titled Point – Counter Point and details The Catholic Reformation.

-- Rigorous examination of conscience
+- Rigorous examination of the conscience

 The Exercises became the basis of every Jesuit’s spirituality.
 Later popes prescribed them for candidates for ordination, and Catholic retreats applied them to lay groups.

-Certainly one of the most fascinating feature of the Jesuits was their attempt to live in the world without being of it.
+One of the most fascinating feature of the Jesuits was their attempt to live in the world without being of it.
 Loyola wanted them to be all things to all men.
 They almost succeeded.

-The 1st was from 1545–47, the 2nd from 1551–52, & the last from 1562–63.
+- The 1st was from 1545–47,

-While the Reformers stressed salvation by grace alone; the Council of Trent emphasized grace and human cooperation with God to avoid, in Loyola’s terms, “the poison that destroys freedom.”
+While the Reformers stressed salvation by grace alone; the Council of Trent emphasized grace AND human cooperation with God to avoid, in Loyola’s terms, “the poison that destroys freedom.”
 Ignatius advised, “Pray as though everything depended on God alone but act as though it depended on you alone whether you will be saved.”